fcrozatier/choco-ui/src/docs/guides/getting-started/+getting-started.md

 The preprocessor expands the `use:choco` shorthand syntax.
 [Learn more](/guides/preprocessor)

-3. Then add the vite plugin to your `vite.config.ts`:
+3. Then add the Vite plugin to your `vite.config.ts`:

 <Highlighter code="plugin.ts" />